anee127/Milestone-Project-4/README.md

 ## Deployment
 ### AWS S3
-AWS is a cloud based storage service, used to store static files and images:
+AWS is a cloud-based storage service, used to store static files and images:

 1. After creating an AWS account (using the free version will be sufficient), access the AWS management console in your account.
 2. Find s3 by searching for this in services.
 3. Open s3 and create a new bucket.
 4. Enter a name for your bucket/select your closest region.
-5. Uncheck the block public access box, and create the bucket.
+5. Uncheck the block public access box and create the bucket.
 6. Once created, click on the bucket and enter the following settings:
 	-	Under Properties, turn on static website hosting
 	- 	Under Permissions, paste in the CORS configuration: